hotasbooks/hotasbooks/_posts/News/2019-02-28-have-you-met-scout.md

 Earlier this month, I asked you to tell me what you wanted for Scout.
 [Have you met ...
 Scout]({{site.baseurl}}/book-summary/have-you-met-scout) is the short but not sweet holiday romance you asked for!

 Don't want to read it in the blog?
-No problems, [download](https://dl.bookfunnel.com/a9wy1uv4xe) it and get a bonus sneak peak from Avenge Her.
+No problems, [download](https://dl.bookfunnel.com/a9wy1uv4xe) it and get a bonus sneak peek from Avenge Her.

 Enjoy!